Marxx01/RAGtor-UPV/README.md

 ## Project Overview

 RAGtor-UPV is an AI-powered chatbot designed to assist students at the Universitat Politècnica de València (UPV) by answering questions about university regulations.
-This project utilizes Retrieval-Augmented Generation (RAG) and the Raft algorithm (RAG + Fine-Tuning) to provide accurate and context-aware responses.
+This project utilizes Retrieval-Augmented Generation (RAG) to provide accurate and context-aware responses.

 ## Features

 - Interactive chatbot interface for students to ask questions
 - Utilizes UPV's regulatory documents as the knowledge base
 - Implements RAG (Retrieval-Augmented Generation) for improved answer accuracy
-- Uses the Raft algorithm for consistent and reliable information retrieval, using Fine-tuning to improve the answers
 - Maintains an up-to-date database of regulatory PDFs

 ## How It Works